 Thanks to advances in the field of cutting technology, it’s now easier than ever before to create bespoke foam products.
 We have several CNC (Computer Numerical Control) cutting machines here at GB Foam.
-These machines enable us to create intricate and complex foam designs aided using computer technology.
+These machines enable us to create intricate and complex foam designs aided by the use of computer technology.

 Items such as case inserts are a great example of the benefits this type of technology offers.
 Items contained within cases will tend to vary in shape and size.
-If these items are of great value or importance, you’ll naturally want to protect them.
-You’ll likely have great difficulty finding a foam case insert made to cater to your specific requirements.
-As such, you’ll need a bespoke product created.
-This where our services come in.
+If these items are of great value or importance, you’ll naturally want to protect them in the most efficient way possible.
+You’ll likely have great difficulty finding an off-the-shelf foam case insert made to cater to your items’ specific shape.
+Instead, you’ll benefit much more from a bespoke foam insert made using CNC cutting technology.

 Our CNC machines can accurately read CAD (computer-aided design) files.
-If we were to create a CAD file catering to your specific requirements, our CNC machines could precisely replicate it in foam.
-This process can then be repeated multiple times to create an abundance of bespoke foam tray inserts.
-These could then go on to be used in retail products, on production lines or within a toolbox to name a few examples.
+If we were to create a CAD file for your custom foam shape, it could then be converted to a CAM file which our CNC machines could replicate in foam.
+This process can then be repeated multiple times to create the desired number of custom foam products.
+Foam inserts, for example, could then go on to be used in retail products, on production lines, for promotional materials, or even within a toolbox to name just a few examples.

 Manual Foam Cutting